1,000+ Opportunities

 Your coach may also be required to complete a survey about your athlete’s participation.
 How far in advance do I need to apply for a grant?
 While we will make every effort to review grants on short notice, we generally require grant applications to be submitted at least 30 days prior to the sport program registration deadline.

-Based on current listing details, eligibility includes: Non-profit organizations, school sports programs, or government-run programs in low-income communities that provide community-based recreational level sports for kids in grades K-12.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Non-profit organizations, school sports programs, or government-run programs (e.g., community park districts) in low-income communities that provide community-based recreational level or school sports for kids in grades K-12.
+Does not fund travel, elite, or AAU sports or training programs at the organizational level.
+Confirm the full requirements in the official notice before applying.